Fire Safety and Burns—Identifying High-Risk Situations

-Children are at increased risk for serious fire and burn injuries and death because they have thinner skin than adults, resulting in more serious burns at lower temperatures.
-Most burns and fire injuries and deaths occur in the home.
+Children are at increased risk for serious fire and burn injuries and death because they have thinner skin than adults.
+This results in more serious burns at lower temperatures.
+Most burns and fire injuries and deaths happen in the home.
 By knowing the high-risk situations for fires and burns and taking steps to make your home safer, you can help protect your child from fire and burn injuries or death.

 Most common injury type